Dreghorn Barracks: History

 As part of the Future Force 2020 budgetary announcement in July 2011, RAF Kirknewton was to have been developed into a major Army base to host a Multi-Role Brigade and Dreghorn Barracks was earmarked for disposal.
-However plans to develop Kirknewton as an Army barracks were scrapped in March 2013 and Dreghorn Barracks will now be retained.
+However plans to develop Kirknewton as an Army barracks were scrapped in March 2013 and Dreghorn Barracks was retained.

-Dreghorn is one of the three barracks comprising the City of Edinburgh Garrison.
+Dreghorn Barracks had 670 UK Armed Forces Service personnel based there at 1 January 2024.

 Current units

 Current units stationed at the barracks include: